-Berlioz is in no way an occasional composer, and that is the reason that I have not had to deal with him in an occasional way.
+Berlioz is in no way a casual composer, and that is the reason that I have not had to deal with him in a casual way.
 He does not cultivate any relations and does not have anything to do with those opulent and exclusive artistic establishments in Paris, the Opéra and the Conservatoire, who from day one, astounded at his audacity, lost no time in closing their doors to him.
 Berlioz has been compelled to be and remain a conspicuous exception to the great and eternal rule, and that is what he is and remains, both in reality and in appearance.

 Anyone who wishes to hear the music of Berlioz is forced to make a special effort for this and to go to him, otherwise he would not find the slightest trace of his music anywhere, not even in those places where Mozart and Musard are to be found side by side.
 The compositions of Berlioz are only to be heard in one or two concerts which he organises himself every year; these concerts remain his exclusive preserve, and that is where he gets his works performed by an orchestra he has formed for his own special use, in front of a public he has won over in the course of a ten-year campaign.
 As for hearing music by Berlioz anywhere else, one must give up the idea, unless it is in the street or in a church, where from time to time the government commissions from him a work with a political and musical purpose.